 Health assessments take place on arrival into Spain, with a temperature check and visual examination as standard.

+Spain's health minister also announced that travelers arriving from Brazil and South Africa are being given an antigen test in the airport.
 Additionally, all travelers to the Canary Islands, no matter where they're arriving from, require an antigen test taken within 72 hours of departure in order to check into their accommodation.

 What's the Covid situation?